UBC-DSCI/introduction-to-datascience-python/source/viz.md

 caption or surrounding context (e.g., in a slide presentation with annotations).
-But if you decide to include one, a good plot title should provide the take home message that you want readers to focus on, e.g., "Earth's seven largest landmasses are continents," or a more general summary of the information displayed, e.g., "The twelve largest landmasses on Earth."
+But if you decide to include one, a good plot title should provide the take home message that you want readers to focus on, e.g., "Earth's seven largest landmasses are continents," or a more general summary of the information displayed, e.g., "Earth's twelve largest landmasses."

 ```{code-cell} ipython3
 islands_plot_sorted = alt.Chart(